 What is Buy and Build?

-The buy and build strategy is when a company expands its operations by acquiring a platform company with a developed expertise that it can then build out.
+The buy and build strategy is when a company expands its operations by acquiring a platform company with developed expertise that it can then build out.
 When a business requires growth and expansion, there are several possibilities to consider.
-The company can develop its internal capabilities that will drive the expansion, or the entity can buy a business with an already developed expertise in that area of specialization and build it out further.
-The Buy and Build strategy, therefore, adopts the latter option.
+The company can develop its internal capabilities that will drive the expansion, or it can buy a business with an already developed expertise in that area of specialization and build it out further.
+The Buy and Build strategy adopts the latter option.
 The effect can create great value since the operations of several smaller firms combine to add value to the new firm.
 However, the success of the combination heavily depends on the platform company, which may result in destroying value if the strategy is not properly executed.

 Benefits of Buy and Build

 The buy and build strategy brings with it lots of benefits.
 The strategy is a platform for an organization to expand and grow.
 It enables organizations to expand through acquisitions that add value to their business.
 The development of skills in an organizational setting takes time and denies the organization the required expertise to flourish.
 However, this time could be saved through the acquisition of such a strategy.
 The growth of an organization requires skills and expertise that support doing business and expanding to other markets successfully.
 The disadvantage of this strategy is that it will reduce the number of resources over time.

 The acquired businesses, to some extent, determine the success of the merger.
 When buying existing firms, the company should go for firms that can work together as a team since it is easier to flourish together as a team.
 The buy and build strategy is common among private equity firms with a short holding period of between three and five years.
 When investors put their funds into private equity, they do so expecting a reasonable amount of interest after an agreed period of time.
 The availability of these funds for short-term investments supports a private equity firm’s preference for the buy and build business model.